 Some improvement was seen in the judicial review systems, as China incorporated a rule designating that administrative decisions could be the subject of judicial review (for example "Anti-Dumping Regulation" and "Patent Law" etc.) and established the Chinese International Economy and Trade Arbitration Committee (CIETAC) as a court to arbitrate any disputes over commerce.
-In 2007 the CIETAC promulgated the enforcement order of Law on Administrative Reconsideration, which provided the protection of vested interests of applicants for the Administrative Reconsideration.
+In 2007 the CIETAC promulgated the enforcement order of Law on Administrative Reconsideration, which provided the protection of vested of applicants for the Administrative Reconsideration.
 The number of administrative lawsuits has increased in recent years and, as evidenced by a judicial interpretation handed down by the Supreme People's Court in 2008 prescribing in detail the jurisdiction for administrative lawsuits and addressing the issue of lawsuit withdrawal, institutional improvements have been made.
 However, WTO member countries expressed their strong concern at the Accession Working Party on the neutrality and precision of Chinese legal judgments, as well as the sound and steady execution of judgments and rulings.
-For example, in implementing the Administrative Procedure

-Law (1990) of China, local courts for various reasons often refuse to accept administrative cases that they should accept.
+For example, in implementing the Administrative Procedure Law (1990) of China, local courts for various reasons often refuse to accept administrative cases that they should accept.
 To deal with this problem, the Decision of the Standing Committee of the National People's Congress on Revising the Administrative Procedure Law of the People's Republic of China was adopted at the 11th Session of the 12th Standing Committee of the National People's Congress of the People's Republic of China on November 1, 2014.
-The decision was promulgated by the Order of the President of the People's Republic of China (No.15) of 2014 and came into effect May 1, 2015.
+The decision was promulgated by the Order of the President of the People's Republic of China (No. 15) of 2014 and came into effect May 1, 2015.
 This was the first revision of the Administrative Procedure Law since it entered into effect October 1, 1990.
 Under the conventional Administrative Procedure Law, it was difficult to bring a lawsuit, conduct a review, and execute a judgment or order.
 Therefore, issues that should be resolved through a lawsuit were often addressed through complaint letters and petitions, causing people these procedures instead of resorting to law.
-With regard to such issues, the 2015 revision lowered hurdles for lawsuits, expanded the scope of cases acceptable, eliminated obstructions against accepting a case, made the review standards stricter, and strengthened the responsibility to respond to an action.
+With regard to such issues, the 2015 revision lowered hurdles for lawsuits, expanded the scope of cases acceptable, eliminated obstructions against accepting a case, made the standards stricter, and strengthened responsibility to respond to an action.
+The Administrative Procedure Law was further amended in June 2017 to add a provision providing that if a government institution fails to perform its duties in accordance with laws, the People's Procuratorate shall file a lawsuit to the People's Court according to laws.